hdShang/arxiv-daily/docs/cs-LG/2025-08-27/papers/250900084v1-learning-to-refine-self-refinement-of-parallel-reasoning-in-llms.md

 ---
 layout: default
-title: Learning to Refine: Self-Refinement of Parallel Reasoning in LLMs
+title: "Learning to Refine: Self-Refinement of Parallel Reasoning in LLMs"
 ---

 # Learning to Refine: Self-Refinement of Parallel Reasoning in LLMs